ozoidemi/ePaper_guest_dashboard/README.md

 #### Network

 Running a UXG-Pro with Unifi Network 9.0.114 on a local CK-Gen2.
-Also multiple U6+ APs, and multiple USW-24-POE switches.
+Also multiple U6+/U6 lite APs, and multiple USW-24-POE switches.

 My guest network isolates all devices from one another in the same VLAN, and prevents them from accessing any other VLANs.